Employment Opportunities

 Any applicant who requires an accommodation for a disability in order to apply for a position or proceed with the job search process should contact the Human Resources Department at 718-482-5075 or email the Benefits Administration team at hrhelp@lagcc.cuny.edu

-Job Title: Multicultural Exchange Program Assistant
+Job Title: Assistant Teacher

 Location: LaGuardia Community College